SchweizerischeBundesbahnen/atlas/frontend/README.md

 2. Paste the json from the [credentials site](https://confluence.sbb.ch/pages/viewpage.action?pageId=1881802050).
 This is excluded from git, so the credentials are not commited.
 3. run cypress:
 1. with the console for debugging: `npm run cypress:open` or `cypress open`
 2. as headless test: `npm run cypress:run` or `cypress run`

 ##### Release-Tests (Used by Tester)

+:warning: **Not longer mantained by the tester! marked as to for deletion** :warning:
 E2E Release-Tests are not automatically executed within the standard pipeline.
 They are located in the cypress/release folder.
 To run the Release-Tests separately, you can choose the "release" option in the E2ETests-choice on this page